 Any woman can tell you about a time they’ve been in need of a pad or tampon STAT.
 It’s easy to trigger an all-out panic when supplies unexpectedly run dry.
 Thus a recurring subscription that ensures you’re always prepared seems sensible enough.
 But beyond avoiding Code Red disasters, there are a few other reasons why organic feminine hygiene subscriptions like Kali, Cora, and Lola are so appealing.

-Without a ton of readily available information, most women use the same old products that their mothers introduced them to during puberty.
-But as women grow increasingly thoughtful about their choices in every part of their lives—especially when shopping for products that touch those parts—new subscription services offer an experience that’s far more personalized to each woman’s needs.
-Catering to preferences for convenience, customization, and sustainability is what gives Lola, Cora, and Kali an edge over traditional brands in your supermarket or pharmacy.
+Without a ton of readily available information, most women use the same old products that their mom introduced them to during puberty.
+But as we all grow increasingly thoughtful about our purchases — especially when shopping for products that touch those parts — new subscription services offer a far more personalized and sustainable experience.
+Catering to preferences for convenience, customization, and personal wellness is what gives Lola, Cora, and Kali an edge over traditional brands in your supermarket or pharmacy.

 Here’s a short list of reasons to consider a tampon subscription:

 Organic tampons are healthier.
 These products boast of GOTS-certified (Global Organic Textile Standard) cotton in their pads and tampons, cutting your exposure to harmful chemical additives, dyes, and synthetic fibers.
-Here’s a video produced by Kali that explains what tampons are made of (and why they think organic cotton is a healthier alternative).
+Watch this video produced by Kali that explains what traditional tampons are made of (and why they think organic cotton is a healthier alternative).

-To be clear, traditional tampons aren’t lethal, but may contain chemicals you may prefer not to come into such intimate contact with.
+To be clear, using normal tampons isn’t lethal, but may contain chemicals you probably would prefer not to come into such intimate contact with.
 Some women have reported adverse reactions to fragranced tampons which increase exposure to phthalates, an endocrine disruptor linked to developmental problems like lower IQ and higher rates of asthma.
-Separate research conducted by a prominent microbiology professor at NYU, Philip Tierno, linked certain super-absorbent tampons with a rare condition called Toxic shock syndrome (TSS) that caused several bacteria-related deaths.
+Separate research conducted by a prominent microbiology professor at NYU, Philip Tierno, linked certain super-absorbent tampons with a rare condition called Toxic Shock Syndrome (TSS) that’s led to several bacteria-related deaths.

-All in all, the Food and Drug Administration (FDA) monitors all tampon products and regulates characteristics such as absorbency and chemical makeup—even for non-organic ones—to make sure they’re within safe standards.
-Your odds are higher to come in contact with said chemicals and pesticides from food than from menstrual products — but better safe than sorry.
+All in all, the Food and Drug Administration (FDA) monitors all tampon products and regulates characteristics such as absorbency and chemical makeup—even for non-organic varieties—to make sure they’re within safe standards.
+While your odds are higher to come in contact with said chemicals and pesticides from food than from menstrual products, it’s better to be safe than sorry.

 Make a bigger social impact.
-Organic tampons are not only healthier for you, but also for our environment.
-Using them can reduce pesticides and plastic waste.
+Organic tampons are not only healthier for you, but also better for the environment.
+Using them reduces pesticides and plastic waste.
 Lola, Cora, and Kali’s GOTS-certification we mentioned earlier also verifies that the cotton was produced in an environmentally and socially responsible way.
-Beyond sustainable materials, each tampon subscription company invests in making the world a better place.
+Beyond sustainable materials, each tampon subscription company also invests in making the world a better place.
 From supporting sustainable farmers to donating feminine health products and education to women in need, you can feel better about buying from Cora, Lola, or Kali than huge multinational CPG brands.

 Tampon subscriptions are convenient.
 If you’re looking for the most convenient way to get your period products, look no further than Lola, Cora, and Kali.
-Say goodbye to emergency runs to the drugstore.
-Everything ships to your door for free, on a regular schedule with pleasant reminders.
+Everything ships to your door for free, on a regular schedule with pleasant reminders so you can say goodbye to emergency runs to the drugstore.
 You’ll even get bonus gifts thrown in for good measure.
 Should you need to skip a month, pausing your subscription is a breeze.
-Seriously, putting your tampon order on autopilot is a nice lifehack.
+Seriously, putting your tampon order on autopilot is a pretty sweet lifehack.

 New product discovery.
-All three organic subscription providers sell more than just pads and tampons, making it easy to discover new feminine products that you may enjoy more than traditional options from Kotex or Tampax.
-In addition to period care, Lola offers products to improve your sex life as well.
-Kali sells wipettes and even a necklace.
-While Cora has a few beauty products to potentially add to your order.
-It’s a lot of fun to explore.
+Oh, and did we mention that all three organic subscription providers sell more than just pads and tampons?
+They make it easy (and fun!) to discover new feminine products that put traditional options from Kotex or Tampax to shame.
+In addition to period care, Lola even offers products to improve your sex life.
+And Kali sells wipettes and a Lux Pampering Kit with bath salts and other self-care products to #treatyoself.
+Meanwhile Cora has a few beauty products to round out your order.
+It can be a lot of fun to explore!